 Many other Jews like Anne Frank, author of the famous childhood wartime diary, reacted to the Holocaust by saying not “where was G-d during the Holocaust?” but instead asked the question “where was man during the Holocaust?”.
 Lillyan’s niece Tanya Kagan Josefowitz, author of the Holocaust memoir “I Remember”, republished by Elsinor Verlag Germany in 2019 to be taught in schools, who Lillyan’s mother Mary rescued from the Holocaust, has dedicated her life’s work to educating about what inhumanity and looking the other way does to us all.

-The Hoffmans became notorious bullies because they rejected belief in goodness as stated by themselves many times; they voiced the anti-thesis of Jewish sacred values of Tikkun Olam which is Hebrew and means in English “Healing The World By Good Deeds”.
+The Rutgers Hoffmans became notorious bullies of the disabled because they rejected belief in goodness as stated by themselves many times; they voiced the anti-thesis of Jewish sacred values of Tikkun Olam which is Hebrew and means in English “Healing The World By Good Deeds”.

-Lillyan Shapray and many other vulnerable elder victims were cruelly abused by the Hoffmans.
+Lillyan Shapray and many other vulnerable disabled elder victims were cruelly abused by the Hoffmans.

 The Hoffmans worked for some years in the same Rutgers Law school in New Jersey as Ruth Bader Ginsburg when she was starting out as a professor of Law before she changed the course of history in Women’s Rights with her series of cases before the Supreme Court.